 (b) would be in breach of an obligation of the person not to disclose information, or not to disclose the existence or contents of a document, whether the obligation arose under an enactment or otherwise.

-[Section 13 inserted by No. 30 of 2006 s.
+[Section 13 inserted: No. 30 of 2006 s.
 8.]

 14. Contempt: failing to be sworn or to give evidence when summoned